 Oh yes, that gym membership you signed up to along with your main New Year’s resolution all those months ago: To get fit and stay fit through 2017 and beyond.
 Have you been yet or are you regretting it already.
 And if you’re still in the ‘thinking about it’ stage you might like to read this earlier post on ‘10 Essentials when choosing a new gym’.

 The problem with the gym unless you’re a real fitness addict is finding the time, 5.30 in the morning?
 Hahaha.
 Likewise 7.30pm when you’re ready for a glass of wine followed by a TV show and something to eat.
 I say unless you’re a real fitness addict because nothing stops those whatever the time and wherever they are.

 I’ll use any gym on offer when I’m staying in a hotel, and I’m a member of a gym in the US, but in the UK I’m not.
 Because your gym can be wherever you are.
 Wherever there’s a steep hill to walk up, or dogs to walk, and with just a little equipment at home you can spend a few minutes every day and stay fit.

 The Fitbit Charge 2 HR will give you the same information in a more minimalist way.
 Take all the information with a slight pinch of salt and use your tracker and app as a gauge rather than an exact result.

-Then do some activity every day and try and include a hill, or walking further – the next tube stop perhaps and take the stairs rather than the lift.
-Anything and everything you do will include your fitness.
+Then do some activity every day and try and include a hill or walking further – the next tube stop perhaps - and take the stairs rather than the lift.
+Anything and everything you do will increase your fitness.
 You don’t have to go for a run, you just have to get moving and keep moving as much as you can.
 Avoid sitting for long periods as this is not only not going to get you anywhere fitness-wise but is bad for your back.
 Most of us sit badly.
 I would way that walking uphill is so much better than walking on the flat, particularly if you don’t like to run, which I don’t.